List of international trips made by Tô Lâm

 Tô Lâm and his wife departing Vietnam for Cuba in 2024.

-This is a list of international trips made by Tô Lâm, who has served as general secretary of the Communist Party of Vietnam (CPV) since August 2024 and the 13th president of Vietnam from May 2024 to October 2024.
+This is a list of international trips made by Tô Lâm, who has served as general secretary of the Communist Party of Vietnam (CPV) since August 2024 and the 13th & 15th president of Vietnam from May 2024 to October 2024 since April 2026.

 Summary

 The number of visits per country where he has travelled are: